 The reason granite is so color versatile is its composition.
 Granite is an igneous stone that formed from magma, which is a collection of different minerals that dictate its color.
 The dominance of a certain mineral will dictate its overall color and inclusions.

-That said, you should in mind a couple of color matching rules.
-Choose dark granite if your kitchen receives a lot of natural light, and a light colored one if it does not.
+That said, you should keep in mind a couple of color-matching rules.
+Choose dark granite if your kitchen receives a lot of natural light, and a light-colored one if it does not.
 Dark granite looks best in bright light, while light granite brightens up a dark kitchen.
 Brown or beige granite is neutral, so it works with light and dark kitchens.
-If you plan to go with a backsplash, you can go with the same stone or overall color, or go for something in a complementary color.
+If you plan to go with a backsplash, you can go with the same stone or overall color or go for something in a complementary color.
 Contrasting colors will work best in a kitchen in neutral colors.

 You might want to consider quartz countertops if you have (or plan to have) hardwood kitchen cabinets in your kitchen.
 Quartz stone is manmade, so it does not have the unpredictability inherent in natural stones, and natural wood for that matter.
 Each slab of a specific model is identical, so you can choose quartz countertops to counteract the inconsistency of hardwood.

-In most cases, you want opposite colors for this cabinet-countertop match up.
-If you have dark cabinets, light-colored quartz countertops make a perfect foil for it.
-The light color of the stone reflects the color of the cabinets and preventing them from looking grim and foreboding, and making your kitchen feel welcoming.
-Strangely enough, the same is not true if you have light colored cabinets.
+In most cases, you want opposite colors for this cabinet-countertop match-up.
+If you have dark cabinets, light-colored quartz countertops make the perfect foil for it.
+The light color of the stone reflects the color of the cabinets, preventing them from looking grim and foreboding and making your kitchen feel welcoming.
+Strangely enough, the same is not true if you have light-colored cabinets.